The Perfect Match for Marriage

-A spiritual match is the most important indicator a couple need to assess on their “initial” date and “subsequent” dates that follow to know if their suitable for marriage.
+A spiritual match is the most important indicator a couple needs to assess on their “initial” date and “subsequent” dates that follow to know if they are suitable for marriage.
 A spiritual match connects you both to God so you can unite and relate to one another on a spiritual level.
 I know that sounds so otherworldly and unintelligible in today’s culture.
 Without your ability to match on a spiritual level the relationship is destined to stay within the physical realm of materialism and sex.
 Do you believe that is what is best for you?
 Here is what a spiritual match looks like:

 Second, a spiritual relationship will complement you.
 God sends a person in your life to complement you.

 You should be a whole person before marriage.
 Therefore, you don’t need a person to come and complete you.
 This would mean you need someone to come and fix something missing or something broken.
 You should be a person living out your purpose and the goals that go along with that purpose.
 So, you don’t need a person to come and disrupt you from fulfilling your purpose and the goals that go along with that purpose.
 This would get you sidetracked!
 God chooses a person who will complement your purpose and the goals that go along with that purpose.